Teaching Philosphy

 College

-My work as a conservation researcher also shapes my teaching.
+My work as a conservation researcher shapes my teaching.
 Through my fieldwork and experience with tools like GIS and bioacoustics, I bring practical applications into the classroom, helping students bridge theoretical concepts with real-world challenges.
 I aim to equip college students with the knowledge and skills they need to contribute meaningfully to environmental research and conservation.